doo/scanbot-barcode-scanner-sdk-example-react-native/README.md

 ## Documentation

-For more details about the Scanbot Barcode Scanner SDK for Xamarin please see this [documentation](https://scanbotsdk.github.io/documentation/barcode-scanner-sdk/react-native/).
+For more details about the Scanbot Barcode Scanner SDK for React Native please see this [documentation](https://scanbotsdk.github.io/documentation/barcode-scanner-sdk/react-native/).

 ## Please note